derickr/dbgp/debugger_protocol.rst

                         becomes a child element of the *notify* element instead of *response*.
 The *resolved* attribute should always be set to *resolved*.
+                        A debugger engine MUST NOT send this notification if *resolved_breakpoints* has not been enabled with
+                        `7.2.3 feature_set`_.
                         A debugger engine MAY send multiple notifications for the same breakpoint ID, but only if their attributes have changed (again).